Immalakhovskii/api_yamdb/README.md

 Password: youllneverguess
 ```

-- Actual enviromental variables for the YaMDb stored at infra/.env.example.
+- Actual enviromental variables for the YaMDb stored at api_yamdb/.env.example.
 Safety precautions ignored for the public availability of the project

-To stop development server press ctrl (command) + c
+To stop development server press **ctrl (command) + c**

 #### Get JWT token ####
 - To receive **token** make POST request with "email" and "username" to http://127.0.0.1:8000/api/v1/auth/signup/.
 After receiving confirmation code make POST request with "confirmation_code" and "username" to http://127.0.0.1:8000/api/v1/auth/token/.
 Token must be passed with **"Bearer"** header